countable-web/open-source-corporation/product/engineering/DOCKER_TRAINING.md

 This explains the basics of using Docker, specifically written for Countable devs.
 If you want to know WHY we use docker, see [A Pure Docker Workflow](https://docs.google.com/document/d/1F_LvoR1R6_GEiwqBWviYVXLUuOnzSl-q5WcFspYqmUY/edit#heading=h.dgi1cb6nx4tu) and [The Allure Of Docker](https://docs.google.com/document/d/1aWJFw5DcBC0sj1x2UukruNSldfxMAJqO3fBqzx6ubDQ/edit)

+## Scope

+Basic docker for new devs.
+It assumes you did [these exercises on Linux](https://github.com/countable-web/open-source-corporation/blob/master/product/engineering/TRAINING.md#linux).

 ## Docker 101

 Docker is a command line interface (CLI), and also a Linux daemon for running containers from images.
 Let's define those two terms: